-Making wire wrapped bead chain is satisfying and enjoyable.
+Making a wire wrapped bead chain is satisfying and enjoyable.
 The completed chain is very versatile and can be used for bracelets, necklaces, earrings, to make tassels or as a component in a design like this hand chain bracelet.
 Bead chain is made by creating and linking beads surrounded on either side with wire wrapped loops.
 Once you have learned the basic technique, you may wish that you could make the process go more quickly, with less time spent constantly switching tools.
-That's what this step by step will show you - how to make bead chain more quickly by using an assembly line methodology.Continue to 2 of 8 below.
+This step by step will show you how to make a bead chain more quickly by using an assembly line methodology.Continue to 2 of 8 below.

 02 of 08

 Steps to Make Bead Chain

 The key to an assembly line process is to repeat each step a number of times before moving on to the next step in the process.
 The reason an assembly line process is quicker is because you make the most of using the same tool or process before moving on to using the next tool or process.
 It saves you the time you would ordinarily be looking for and switching tools and materials.

 To make bead chain in this manner, you will first cut all the wire, make the open wire loops, make the first wrap, add the beads, make the second loops, connect the components and close the loops.Continue to 3 of 8 below.

 03 of 08

 Cut the Wire for Each Bead Link